Home Compare ADI vs WDC

 within Analog Devices, Inc.'s functional peer set

-The match is driven mainly by capital structure and operating margin level.
+The clearest structural overlap shows up in capital structure and operating margin level.

 Similarity drivers